 WhatsApp is currently one of the most popular mobile application across all categories and mobile platforms including Symbian OS.
-Being a live messenger/chatting app it remains always online and alive. which makes it a real battery hog.
-But the worst thing about Whatsapp is that it always run as a background process even if you are not using it (which makes it a real battery hog).
+Being a live chatting app it tries to remain online all the time (to check and retrieve messages).
+The most annoying thing about WhatsApp (for me at least) is that it always run as a background process even if you are not using it (which makes it a real battery hog).
 The fact is that you just can’t exit it via options or close by phone’s task switcher.
 So if you are annoyed by this feature of Whatsapp, this post is for you.
 Here is how you can get rid of this nuisance by completely closing WhatsApp so that it will not run in the background and eat up valuable RAM and battery –

 We need a powerful task manager app to solve this issue and NetQin Mobile Security is the perfect one.
 Best TaskMan can also be used for this purpose.

 Using NetQin Mobile Security – Download it from here and install in your phone.
 NetQin will automatically launch (otherwise launch it via phones Menu).
 At the main interface select “SYS Optimization” and then “Running Apps”.
 Find and select Whatsapp from the list.
 Now select the “X” icon at the bottom left and then select “Yes” at the “Close selected process” prompt.
 NetQin will kill all three processes of Whatsapp to shut it down.
 Done!

 There are two demerits with NetQin – one is that you will have to repeat this process every time WhatsApp is launched or the phone restarts and the second is that NetQin is itself a stubborn app (being a antivirus/security app) which runs permanently in background and controls calling, data usage, app installation and other functions of the phone.
 But unlike WhatsApp you can disable all of these functions from NetQin Settings.

-I have successfully used these methods in my N8 (Belle Refresh) and Nokia 808PureView (Belle FP2).
+I have successfully used these methods in my Nokia N8 (Belle Refresh) and Nokia 808PureView (Belle FP2).